 Earthworks supports the transition to a 100% renewable energy economy—one that no longer depends on fossil fuels—an essential shift, if we are to avert catastrophic climate change.
-Solar, wind power and battery technologies are growing rapidly, while their costs continue to fall.
+Solar, wind power and battery technologies are competitive and growing rapidly, while their costs continue to fall.
 Yet, as with any transition, we must prepare for, and ensure against, unintended consequences.

 To avoid the mistakes of the past, a responsible materials transition must accompany the renewable energy transition.
-We have an opportunity, if we act now, to ensure that our emerging clean energy economy is truly clean–as well as just and sustainable–and not dependent on dirty mining.
+We have an opportunity, if we act now, to ensure that our emerging clean energy system moves away from its dependence on dirty mining.
 As we embrace clean energy technologies in pursuit of our climate goals, we must protect community health, water, human rights and the environment.
-Doing so will require a concerted commitment from businesses and governments to:
+Doing so will require a concerted commitment to:

 The UTS-ISF report Responsible Minerals Sourcing for Renewable Energy:

 Earthworks’ Making Clean Energy Clean, Just & Equitable: